OpenMDAO/Aviary/aviary/docs/developer_guide/coding_standards.md

 ### Import statements

-Autopep8 allows both absolate and relative path in `import` statements.
+Autopep8 allows both absolute and relative paths in `import` statements.
 Aviary will use absolute path option only.
 Following autopep8, imports should be grouped in the following order:

     1. Standard library imports.
     2. Related third party imports.